RagnarB83/ash-documentation/docs/Dev-writing-newQMinterface.rst

 ################################################

 If the QM-program allows the calculation of an analytic Hessian then this can be added to the interface.

-In this case the theory.run method should request the analytic Hessian to be calculated when the Hessian Boolean keyword (passed to theory.run method) is True.
+Analytical Hessian calculations use the **AnFreq** function.

-Additionally the AnFreq ASH function (see ash/modules/module_freq.py) need a minor modification.
+If you want to add analytical-frequency option, the theory.run method should request the analytic Hessian to be calculated when the Hessian Boolean keyword (passed to theory.run method) is True.

-See ORCATheory and CFourTheory as examples.
+See ORCATheory and CFourTheory as examples of interfaces.

 ################################################
 How should I deal with QM/MM ?